changkevin51/Flask-Trivia-App/README.md

 - **Difficulties**: The questions are divided into 3 difficulties that the user can adjust.
 - **Statistics Tracking**: Continuously track your performance.
 - **Audio**: Background music can be played through the music toggle.
+- **NEW - Leaderboard**: Your score will be displayed on a global leaderboard.